 1-Fedora-1.
 Configuring RPM Fusion Repository

-Proceed by referring to the RPM Fusion official guide.
+Refer to the RPM Fusion official guide to proceed.

 Execute the following command in the terminal: